 - 3.1 Food must again be given a price adequate to its value.
-Environmentally friendly products shall not be at a cost disadvantage in the shop, because others are cheaper because the consequences of the damage they cause are not included in the price.
+Environmentally friendly products shall damage they cause are not included in the price.
 Instead, hitherto hidden costs caused by production, but also corresponding benefits for nature and mankind, should be made more visible (true costs).
 These prices must reward farmers and growers better, which in turn benefits animals, plants and the soil.
-This can be particularly well achieved where there is a clear and binding link with their marketing channels, which are either organised directly by them personally or supported by regionally responsible trade.
-More human attention to the details of the agro-ecosystem and "more dialogue with nature" are needed again during and after the agricultural policy changeover.
-To achieve this, value creation must return more to the farms and horticultural enterprises. - 3.2 The lasting value of farmers' freedom and autonomy should be explicitly emphasised in a new "arable farming strategy".
-Farmers' freedom of action and self-responsible management within a clear and enforceable framework can also be understood as a chance for nature conservation. - 3.3 A change towards ecologically sustainable land management in agriculture requires impetus and support, also through changed social values.
+This can be particularly well achieved where there is a clear and binding link with their responsible trade.
+More human attention to the details of the agro-ecosystem and "more this, value creation must return more to the farms and horticultural enterprises. - 3.2 The lasting value of farmers' freedom and autonomy should be explicitly emphasised in a new and enforceable framework can also be understood as a chance for nature conservation. - 3.3 A change towards ecologically sustainable land management in agriculture requires impetus and support, also through changed social values.
 Today's usually sharp division between nature conservation and agriculture must also be overcome from a social and cultural perspective.
 This requires a new appraisal of the value of nature in agriculture.
-Also for the health aspects of nearnatural, organically grown products, for intangible values and for more ecological approaches in farming training at all levels as well as more agricultural knowledge in the field of nature conservation.
+Also for the health aspects of nearnatural, organically grown products, for intangible values and for more ecological approaches in farming training at all levels - as well as more agricultural knowledge in the field of nature conservation.